Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-filtersAIE.rst

 | The length of the array expected will therefore be ``(TP_FIR_LEN+1)/4+1``,
 | e.g., for a half-band filter of length 7, where ``int16`` type coefficient's values are:
 | ``{1, 0, 2, 5, 2, 0, 1}``,
-| three non-zero tap values, including the center tap, are expected, i.e., the constructor expects an argument:
+| three non-zero tap values, including the center tap are expected, i.e., the graph's `update()` method expects an argument:
 | ``int16 tapsIn[3] =  {1, 2, 5}``.

 .. _RTP_ARRAY_SIZE_FOR_SSR_CASES: